KiraHoeffler/EpiAnceR/README.md

 # EpiAnceR
-A method to adjust for genetic ancestry in DNA methylation studies (run on Illumina arrays)
+A method to adjust for genetic ancestry in DNA methylation studies (run on Illumina arrays) when genotyping data is not available.